-- 155. For the record

-- 5.2.
+5.2.
 Protection and Intellectual Property Rights

-- 156. For the record

-- 5.3.
+5.3.
 Standardisation and Certification

-- 157. For the record

-- 5.4.
-Sanitary and Phytosanitary Measures

-- 158. For the record
+5.4.
+Sanitary and Phytosanitary Measures 158.
+For the record

-- 5.5.
-Trade and Environment

-- 159. For the record
+5.5.
+Trade and Environment 159.
+For the record

 - 5.6.
-Trade and Labour Standards

-- 160. For the record
+Trade and Labour Standards 160.
+For the record - 5.7.

-- 5.7.
 Consumer Policy and Protection of Consumer Health

-- 161. For the record

-6. ACTORS OF THE PARTNERSHIP
+ACTORS OF THE PARTNERSHIP

-162. Co-operation shall promote participatory approaches which recognise the complementary role and contributions of state and non-state actors to co-operation strategies.
+162. Co-operation shall promote participatory approaches which recognise the complementary role and contributions of state and non-state actors to cooperation strategies.
 Best practices on participation of non-state actors and decentralised co-operation shall be collected and subject to regular updating for the purpose of the present compendium.